Showing posts with label holidays. Show all posts

 On June 10, I attended a Family Reunion with my dad, sister, and granddaughter.

-On July 11, Hubby and I toured the Trail of Tears Commemorative Park, Museum of Transportation, Pennyroyal Museum, and Casey Jones Distillery in Hopkinsville, Ky
+On July 11, Hubby and I toured the Trail of Tears Commemorative Park, Museum of Transportation, Pennyroyal Museum, and Casey Jones Distillery in Hopkinsville, Kentucky

-On August 29, My sister-in-law and I enjoyed watching the tagging of hummingbirds.
-We toured the Oakville Indian Mounds and Jessie Owens Museum in Danville.
+On August 29, my sister-in-law and I enjoyed watching the tagging of hummingbirds.
+We toured the Oakville Indian Mounds and the Jessie Owens Museum in Danville.

-On September 9, I attended the Baby Shower of my great-niece.
+On September 9, I attended my great-niece's baby shower.

 On September 18, I took my great-granddaughter to Walmart to try on Halloween heads